New & Used Infiniti Q60: In Depth

-New for 2014, a name change has changed the former Infiniti G37 Coupe into the new Infiniti Q60 Coupe.
-Other than that, it’s gone essentially unchanged.
+New for 2014, a new naming strategy has changed the former Infiniti G37 Coupe into the new Infiniti Q60 Coupe.
+Other than that, it’s gone virtually unchanged.
 (Confused?
 Check out our story on Infiniti's naming strategy to find out more about these changes in Infinit's new naming strategy.)

 The Infiniti Q60 Coupe is a two-door, four-seat sports car, and its convertible variant replaces the hard top with a power-retractable soft top.
 It competes at the luxury end of the marketplace, against the likes of the BMW 3-Series coupes and convertibles, the Mercedes-Benz C Class coupe, and the Audi A5 and S5.

 New features for the 2014 model year are few: a new exterior paint color, Venetian Ruby, but the departure of Vibrant Red and Lapis Blue paints.
 Three variants of the Q60 Coupe will be offered when it hits dealers in July, 2013: the Q60 Coupe Journey, the Q60 Coupe AWD, and the Q60S Coupe 6MT.
 The base model offered during the G37 Coupe naming era is no longer available.

 The primary differences between versions of the Q60 follow their extended names: the Q60 Coupe AWD is the only variant to offer all-wheel drive, while the Q60S Coupe 6MT is the only to offer a six-speed manual transmission.
 As with the G37 Coupe before it, a paddle-shifted seven-speed automatic transmission is standard on the rest of the Q60 range.
 The same 330-horsepower, 3.7-liter V-6 engine that powered the G37 Coupe provides the Q60 Coupe's motivation.